hogjosh/SSZipArchiveMonotouch/README.md

 1) Recursively clone this repository.

-2) Run 'make' to build SSZipArchive.monotouch.dll
+2) Run 'make' to build SSZipArchiveMonotouch.dll